tchewaa/Cloud-1/README.md

 - New content appears on both instance without any failures.
 - Schema explanation of the infrastructure.
 # Important Note
-Due to the fact that the AWS service select for the project was a FreeTier, the website could only run for a week.
+Due to the fact that the AWS service selected for the project was a FreeTier, the website could only run for a week.